LukeShortCloud/rootpages/src/ansible.rst

 Community Roles
 ^^^^^^^^^^^^^^^

-Unofficial community Roles can be used within Playbooks.
+Unofficial community roles can be used within Playbooks.
 Most of these can be found on `Ansible Galaxy <https://galaxy.ansible.com/>`__ or `GitHub <https://github.com/>`__.
-This section covers some useful Roles.
+This section covers some useful roles for system administrators.

 Network Interface
 '''''''''''''''''